FjjDessoyCaraballo/vault_notes/My note's/General notes/Pointers x References in C++.md

 - Copying requires allocating new memory and duplicating all the characters in the string.
 - If you have multiple copies or frequently pass strings by value, it can lead to significant performance overhead, especially in large programs.

-`this is going to be inside a nice square`

 ### **3. Using References (`&`)**

 A **reference** is an alias for an existing variable.
 When you pass a string by reference (`std::string&`), you are not copying the string.
 Instead, you are working with the original string object.